 (b.
 1960.
 Sydney, NSW, Australia)

-Having first exhibited with the Gallery in 2010, Janet Tavener has since contributed numerous sculptural and photographic pieces to Brenda May Gallery/MAY SPACE exhibitions and presented three thought-provoking solo shows.
+Having first exhibited with the Gallery in 2010, Janet Tavener has since contributed numerous sculptural and photographic pieces to group exhibitions and presented three thought-provoking solo shows.
 Tavener has also had solo exhibitions with Gosford Regional Art Gallery, Incinerator Art Space, Vaucluse House, Legge Gallery and Camera Lucida Gallery.
 Her 2018 show, titled The Last Seed, addressed the way in which scientists, governments and corporations have been banking nature, in an effort to preserve a world constantly facing destruction.
 Frozen fruits and vegetables encasing seeds are seen drowning amongst coloured silky clouds and a backdrop of darkness in this series of photographs, which were conceived in light of a recent flood that threatened the Svalbard Global Seed Vault in Norway.
 This vault houses 5,000 species of essential food crops deep within the Arctic permafrost.